Orlando Benítez

-Orlando David Benítez Mora (born 16 March 1983) is a Colombian politician and economist, current Governor of the Department of Córdoba.
+Orlando David Benítez Mora (born 16 March 1983) is a Colombian economist and politician who served as a Member of the Departmental Assembly of Córdoba from 2008 to 2011 and as Governor of Córdoba from 2020 to 2023.

+Born in Valencia, Córdoba, Benítez is a prominent member of the Liberal party.
+He holds a degree in Economics from the Pontifical Bolivarian University.

 Early life

 Son of the liberal leader Orlando Benítez Palencia, he was born in Valencia, in Córdoba, in 1983.
 He studied Development Economics at the Universidad Pontificia Bolivariana, specializing in Public Management at the same institution.
 He also specialized in Government and Public Management at the Pontificia Universidad Javeriana.
 He completed a master's degree in Government and Public Policy at the Externado de Colombia University, with a double degree from Columbia University in New York.
 Likewise, he is an Accounting Technician from the CENSA Institute of Montería.

 He began his political career in the Liberal Party, in the company of his father, who would be assassinated in 2005 by paramilitaries under the command of "Don Berna", since Benítez Palencia was doing politics in the municipality without authorization from those criminal structures.
 The crime occurred in the midst of the Peace Process between the Government of Álvaro Uribe and the paramilitaries, which caused the talks to be suspended and "Don Berna" to be captured, who, in 2010, was sentenced to 45 years in prison for the crime.